#1 You will get tired of being with your kids.

 I think we’re so tired of defending this topic, that we’re afraid to admit we do actually worry about it.

 While I love that I have some control over what my boys are exposed to and where they go, I don’t want them to be so sheltered they’re completely cut off from the real world.
 I try to find some balance.
-We go to co-op, attend field trips and try to stay connected with friends as much as we can throughout the week.
-It’s good for us!
+We’ve done co-ops, field trips and the like for years, but it can be admittedly challenging when your kid outgrows those kinds of activities.

 What are the things no one told you about homeschooling?